 We know upgrades are needed to the aging wastewater collection system.
 Will this sale finally bring our system up to modern standards?

 Yes.
 Pennsylvania American Water Company will invest millions of dollars to modernize and upgrade the York system to ensure safe and reliable wastewater treatment services to the community for generations to come.
 Pennsylvania American Water Company has a proven track record as a customer-centered and community-focused company with a deep commitment to corporate and environmental responsibility.
-From McKeesport to Scranton, Fairview Township to Steelton – Pennsylvania American Water Company has brought financial stability to the communities it serves while also increasing reliability of wastewater treatment services.
+From McKeesport to Scranton, Fairview Township to Steelton – Pennsylvania American Water Company brough financial stability to the communities it serves while also increasing reliability of wastewater treatment services.

 Impact to Employees

-The City cares about its workers that would be affected by a system sale and would take steps to protect them to ensure the impact would be minimal.
-For instance, the City’s RFP included as a condition of the sale that all current employees in good standing be offered similar positions with the new owner and the new owner would be required to recognize the union representing those employees.
-The buyer is also required to adopt the City’s collective bargaining agreement for the sewer employees.
-Pennsylvania American Water Company has agreed to these conditions.View Previous FAQ's
+The City cares about its workers that were affected by the system sale and took steps to protect them to ensure the impact would be minimal.
+For instance, the City included as a condition of the sale that all current employees in good standing be offered similar positions with the new owner and the new owner would be required to recognize the union representing those employees.
+The buyer was also required to adopt the City’s collective bargaining agreement for the sewer employees.
+Pennsylvania American Water agreed to these conditions.View Previous FAQ's